tent/tentd-omnibus/README.md

 See the [Getting Started with Heroku](https://devcenter.heroku.com/articles/quickstart) guide for more information.

+Assuming you have heroku configured, just copy and paste the following:

 ```shell
 heroku create --addons heroku-postgresql:dev,rediscloud:20
 heroku pg:promote $(heroku pg | head -1 | cut -f2 -d" ")